daniel-h-rech/userapp/README.md

 ------------
 1. Java 8 (for Java Date and Time API)
 2. Wildfly 10
-3. Local MongoDB instance running on the default port 27017
+3. Local MongoDB instance running.
+The database settings may be customized in the file `src/main/resources/config.properties`

 Build